-The Student Support Services (SSS) program assists its participants in achieving academic and personal success.
+The Student Support Services (SSS) program assists its

 SSS provides services in academic planning, transfer plans, financial aid guidance, financial literacy, one-on-one tutoring, and scholarship applications.
 Eligible participants can be first generation, demonstrate financial need, and/or have a documented disability with RRCC Accessibility Services.
 Call 303-914-6764, click www.rrcc.edu/trio-sss, or stop by the TRIO SSS office located in the Learning Commons, room 2272, for more information.